-Consumer behaviour, needs and expectations also evolved drastically during this period.
-Organisations have realised that customer experiences (CX) cannot remain the same.
-Therefore, organisations have been confronted with the need to significantly alter their CX services in India and abroad.
+Consumer behavior, needs, and expectations also evolved drastically during this period.
+Organizations have realized that customer experiences (CX) cannot remain the same.
+Therefore, organizations have been confronted with the need to significantly alter their CX services in India and abroad.

-Let us explore CXM (Customer Experience Management) industry techniques prior to the lockdown and how they have been modified:
+Let us explore CXM (Customer Experience Management) industry techniques before the lockdown and how they have been modified:

-Across the most hard-hit geographies, companies were quick to build and deploy mobile apps, digital delivery and contactless payment options for continuity of services.
+Across the most hard-hit geographies, companies were quick to build and deploy mobile apps, digital delivery, and contactless payment options for the continuity of services.
 For instance, Ping An Bank in China rolled out a new “Do It At Home” functionality that saw 8 million page views and 12 million transactions within fifteen days.
-Similarly, retail outlets, restaurants and sundry providers were quick to roll out apps and QR codes for contactless scanning of menus and payments.
+Similarly, retail outlets, restaurants, and sundry providers were quick to roll out apps and QR codes for contactless scanning of menus and payments.

-However, the restrictions imposed due to lockdowns seem to have expedited the adoption of AI and Automation across customer experiences operations.
-A recently conducted survey reveals that 71% of decision makers across IT departments of different organisations fervently believe that AI and automation could improve customer service.
-Unsurprisingly, 64% of these respondents are already preparing to increase their spends in automation from henceforth.
+However, the restrictions imposed due to lockdowns seem to have expedited the adoption of AI and Automation across customer experience operations.
+A recently conducted survey reveals that 71% of decision-makers across IT departments of different organizations fervently believe that AI and automation could improve customer service.
+Unsurprisingly, 64% of these respondents are already preparing to increase their spending on automation from henceforth.

-Organisations offering CXM services in India have realised that chatbots have become an integral part of several customer service teams across enterprises.
-Hybrid models are emerging where simpler, minor and repetitive queries are handled by chatbots.
-Examples would include - resetting passwords or acquiring transaction statements or getting access to a particular month’s bill etc. Chatbots would also be able to weave personalisation into their interactions with customers.
+Organizations offering CXM services in India have realized that chatbots have become an integral part of several customer service teams across enterprises.
+Hybrid models are emerging where simpler, minor, and repetitive queries are handled by chatbots.
+Examples would include - resetting passwords or acquiring transaction statements or getting access to a particular month’s bill etc. Chatbots would also be able to weave personalization into their interactions with customers.
 By humanizing your brand’s voice, they can practice consistency across conversations with customers.
-For instance, chatbots can quickly analyse buying preferences of a customer and make suitable recommendations while chatting with them.
+For instance, chatbots can quickly analyze buying preferences of a customer and make suitable recommendations while chatting with them.

-Asian Paints, India’s largest paints corporation leverages AI and machine learning to offer dealers personalised product suggestions.
-When the company first set up a call centre, they were concerned the tele agents wouldn’t be able to match the familiarity and trust of a traditional customer relationship manager but customers interacting with the call centre soon started sharing high satisfaction rates.
+Asian Paints, India’s largest paints corporation leverages AI and machine learning to offer dealers personalized product suggestions.
+When the company first set up a call center, they were concerned the tele agents wouldn’t be able to match the familiarity and trust of a traditional customer relationship manager but customers interacting with the call center soon started sharing high satisfaction rates.

-Democratising access to best CXM talent thanks to remote opportunities
+Democratizing access to the best CXM talent thanks to remote opportunities

 It would be an understatement to claim that the pandemic and the subsequent lockdowns ended up disrupting workforces across the globe.

-Prior to the lockdown, customer service teams had to operate on-premise.
-Hence highly talented and skilled customer experience management professionals who may be unable to work from a location defined by the organisation were unlikely to be hired.
-This meant that organisations were compromising on their recruitment strategy.
+Before the lockdown, customer service teams had to operate on-premise.
+Hence highly talented and skilled customer experience management professionals who may be unable to work from a location defined by the organization were unlikely to be hired.
+This meant that organizations were compromising on their recruitment strategy.

-Secondly, due to data-security compliances and the requirement of relevant infrastructure, it was mandatory for customer service professionals to work from their offices or customer service centres.
+Secondly, due to data-security compliances and the requirement of relevant infrastructure, customer service professionals needed to work from their offices or centers.

-However, post lockdown organisations have invested heavily in redesigning their processes and infrastructure to enable remote working.
+However, post-lockdown organizations have invested heavily in redesigning their processes and infrastructure to enable remote working.
 This has also opened up the possibilities of hiring talent from any part of the globe.

 Working remotely has also become acceptable to professionals almost overnight.
 Since the imposition of the lockdowns, professionals across the globe, including those in the customer management arena, are actively looking out for remote positions.